The first terrorist was a Hindu, his name was Nathuram Godse: Kamal Haasan

 "I am not saying this because there are Muslims here," Hassan added.

-Reacting to it, Tamil Nadu BJP President Tamilisai Soundararajan took a dig at Hassan over his statements on Hindu terror.
+Reacting to it, Tamil Nadu Bharatiya Janata party (BJP) president Tamilisai Soundararajan took a dig at Hassan over his statements on Hindu terror.

 She reminded him of the actors earlier statement where he has stated that he will leave India if his movie is not allowed to be released.